Educational robotics: Certification

 The Robotics Certification Standards Alliance (RCSA) is an international robotics certification authority that confers various industry- and educational-related robotics certifications.
-In June 2021, the Advanced Robotics for Manufacturing Institute started endorsing programs at organizations and academic institutions in the United States to prepare workers for robotics and automation careers in the manufacturing sector.

 Summer robotics camp

 Several summer camp programs include robotics as part of their core curriculum.
 In addition, youth summer robotics programs are frequently offered by celebrated museums such as the American Museum of Natural History and The Tech Museum of Innovation in Silicon Valley, CA, just to name a few.
 There are of benefits that come from attending robotics camps.
 It teaches students how to use teamwork, resilience and motivation, and decision-making.
 Students learn teamwork because most camps involve exciting activities requiring teamwork.
 Resilience and motivation is expected because by completing the challenging programs, students feel talented and accomplished after they complete the program.
 Also students are given unique situations making them make decisions to further their situation.

 Educational robotics in special education

 Educational robotics can be a useful tool in early and special education.
 According to a journal on new perspectives in science education, educational robotics can help to develop abilities that promote autonomy and assist their integration into society.
 Social and personal skills can also be developed through educational robotics.
 Using Lego Mindstorms NXT, schoolteachers were able to work with middle school aged children in order to develop programs and improve the children's social and personal skills.
 Additionally, problem solving skills and creativity were utilized through the creation of artwork and scenery to house the robots.
 Other studies show the benefits of educational robotics in special education as promoting superior cognitive functions, including executive functions.
 This can lead to an increased ability in "problem solving, reasoning and planning in typically developing preschool children."
 Through eight weeks of weekly forty-five-minute group sessions using the Bee-Bot, an increase in interest, attention, and interaction between both peers and adults was found in the school and preschool-aged children with Down Syndrome.
 This study suggests that educational robotics in the classroom can also lead to an improvement in visuo-spatial memory and mental planning.
 Furthermore, executive functions seemed to be possible in one child during this study.